-Kenneth E. Kohler is Senior Of Counsel in Morrison & Foerster’s Los Angeles office and a member of the firm’s Corporate and Capital Markets Groups.
+Kenneth E. Kohler is Senior Of Counsel in Morrison & Foerster’s Los Angeles office and a member of the firm’s Capital Markets Group.
 His practice involves a broad range of corporate and capital markets work, including public offerings and private placements of equity and debt securities, mergers and acquisitions of public and private companies, and disclosure and reporting matters under the federal securities laws.
 Mr. Kohler also has extensive experience representing banks, REITs, mortgage bankers, and others in corporate finance, structured finance, and securitization transactions.

 Mr. Kohler is an active member of the Sections of Business Law and International Law of the American Bar Association.
 Mr. Kohler is a contributor to Covered Bonds Handbook, published by Practising Law Institute (2010).

 Mr. Kohler received his B.S. from the University of California, Berkeley, in 1977 and his J.D. from Yale Law School in 1980.
 He is admitted to practice in California.

 Mr. Kohler has represented Alexandria Real Estate Equities, Inc. in numerous public and private offerings of common stock, preferred stock, senior notes and convertible notes resulting in proceeds totaling well over $3 billion.